University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 For this practical, the important point is:

-`SAMtool`s processes the read alignments and produces the BAM file used for downstream variant calling.
+`SAMtools` processes the read alignments and produces the BAM file used for downstream variant calling.

 `SAMtools` performs several alignment-processing tasks within the `snippy` workflow, including sorting and marking/removing duplicate reads.
 The resulting BAM file contains the processed alignment information needed for variant calling.

-**Step 4: Examine variant calling with 1`FreeBayes`**
+**Step 4: Examine variant calling with `FreeBayes`**

 Once the reads have been aligned to the reference genome, `snippy` uses `FreeBayes` to identify positions where the isolate differs from the reference.